niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 Using LD_PRELOAD to wrap calls to file operations such as `read`, `write` and `ioctl`, it's possible to intercept and modify specific calls.
 This could be used to only intercept `ioctl` directed towards a SPI driver path, all others are passed down to the *real* `ioctl` and the kernel.
 One application that implements this is umockdev [?](https://github.com/martinpitt/umockdev).

 ### Linux Kernel Driver
-The ways the GPIO drivers are exposed to user-space opens up multiple options for emulating GPIO hardware in Linux.
+The ways the GPIO drivers are exposed to user space opens up multiple options for emulating GPIO hardware in Linux.

 #### Custom GPIO Driver
 At the bottom most layer is the GPIO driver itself.
 On real hardware, this would typically write and read to the memory mapped registers of the physical GPIO module in a CPU.
 This module lets the kernel know exactly how to configure GPIO:s, and their capabilities [?].